Brokenbonds/C_Sharp_Unity/README.md

 Created A class with a generic list perameter, instanciated it into the main progarm then used it to create a string and int.

 # Project 37 Enums Project <br>
-Created a Enum that holds the days of the week, had an if statement check to see if it matches the Users input.
-This is all wrapped in a try catch block, if it does not finish then it will make it to the final block and print out a message.
+Created a Enum that holds the days of the week, then ask the user for the current date.
+Program checks for a number, if true then states to put in a day.
+If it's not a number then continues to check if the string given is in the Enum Daysoftheweek.
+If not it sends out a error code to the catch, if so it goes to finaly.